philzook58/philzook58.github.io/_drafts/eggmt_talk.md

 # Semantic E-ids
 <!-- e-ids as values -->
 - Alternative names: Structured e-ids, Values
+- E-graphs are Models
+  - $\downarrow t$ and  $t_1 = t_2$
-- Merge the concepts of containers, primitives, and e-ids
+- Merges the concepts of containers, primitives, and e-ids
+- Many have the flavor of _ground_ Knuth Bendix completion

 ---